Tag Archive for: AMESF

 • Occupational Therapy: Raising Awareness About Disabilities

-• Physical Therapy: Balance Training
+• Physical Therapy: Balance Exercises

-Goal: To make the hospital environment less intimidating and promote health education
+Goal: To make the hospital environment seem less intimidating and to promote health education

-While white coats can sometimes intimidate young children, the goal of this initiative is really to make hospital exams that children may have to undergo in the future seem less daunting” explains Carlota, ISS Vice President of ACM Corpo.
+While white coats can sometimes intimidate young children, the goal of this initiative is really to make hospital exams—which children may have to undergo in the future—seem less daunting,” explains Carlota, ISS Vice President of ACM Corpo.

-To round out the picture and make it feel more real, the students even prepared mini health insurance cards and mock health records !” explains Pauline, second VP ISS of ACM Corpo.
+To round out the picture and make it feel more real, the students even prepared mini health insurance cards and mock health records !” explains Pauline, second VP of ISS at ACM Corpo.

 With a setup like this, there’s no doubt that our little guests’ teddy bears will come out in great shape!